keybase/book-content/01-account/01-devices.md

 When you add additional devices or paper keys to your account, each one also gets a key pair.

 So, no one can compromise your account without having all of your devices and paper keys.
 This guarantees that only you have access to your account.

-Tip: Add multiple devices and paper keys to your account to ensure its security.

 ### Add devices
 Install Keybase on your other devices so that you won’t lose access to your account if you lose access to a device.